flrzep/portfolio/_pages/04_camera-strap.md

 ## 5. First Prototype

-To decide on the final dimensions I printed the critical middle part in multiple versions and setup a testing matrix to find the idal one for each of the strap materials I tested.
-Resulting in a 3x7 Matrix to evaluate materials and denote the corresponding ideal width of slot in the slide buckle.
+To decide on the final dimensions I printed the critical middle part in multiple versions and setup a testing matrix to find the ideal one for each of the strap materials I tested.
+Resulting in a Matrix to evaluate materials and denote the corresponding ideal width of slot in the slide buckle.

-The leaver on the slide buckle works as expected, but predicably only in one direction.
+I landed on a premium cotton weave, 24mm in width.
+The feel and cost were superior to the other 6 options that were tested.
+That decision left me with the slot width of 4mm working best.
+Giving a solid and secure feel, but the buckle is still easily adjustable.

 <br>

 <img src="{{ '/assets/img/portfolio/sdc_4.png' | absolute_url }}" class="small">